dumux/dumux/doc/doxygen/highleveldocs/gridvariables.md

 In the case of enabled caching, the `ElementVolumeVariables` forward the entries belonging to that element from the globally stored vector described in `GridVolumeVariables`.

-If caching is disabled, the `ElementVolumeVariables` do create a vector of `VolumeVariables` for each element on the fly.
+If caching is disabled, the `ElementVolumeVariables` would create a vector of `VolumeVariables` for each element on the fly.

 In both cases the `ElementVolumeVariables` will be forwarded to the `LocalAssembler`.
 Since the `LocalAssembler` only needs information of the sub-control-volumes in the respective stencil.